 CCU’s Health Services clinic is staffed by a licensed registered nurse and provides routine medical care for students in the College of Undergraduate Studies.

 For most services, there is a small clinic charge.
 There are no charges for follow-up visits related to that illness.
 Walk-ins are seen as the schedule allows, or appointments can be scheduled Monday -Friday during the academic year.

-Athletes - If you are a student athlete you MUST submit a health insurance waiver to the University Health Services Clinic.
-Giving your health insurance waiver to your coach or athletic trainer does not meet the health insurance requirements for the University.
-Athletes who do not have personal health insurance MUST purchase a private health insurance policy.
-Athletes are not eligible for the University sponsored health insurance plan.
-Please see your coach for more information.
+Athletes - If you are a student athlete you MUST submit the Student Personal Insurance Coverage Form to the University Health Services Clinic.
+Giving the form to a coach or athletic trainer does not meet the health insurance requirements for the University.

 The immunization requirements listed below are for all students enrolled in six or more credits in the College of Undergraduate Studies.
 The State of Colorado requires all college students to have a certified record of two (2) doses of Measles, Mumps and Rubella (MMR) vaccine.
 The MMR record must be signed by a physician, nurse, county health department official or school health authority.
 The following is taken from the Colorado Immunization law:

 The meningitis vaccine is recommended by the CDC, the Colorado State Health Department, and the American College Health Association.
 The State of Colorado does not require that students have the meningitis vaccine, but the state requires signed documentation that each student has read the information about the disease and the vaccination.
 The student must show proof of either: